 Why Should You Subscribe to The Catholic Herald?
-What Makes Us Different?

 G.K.
 Chesterton, the great essayist and creator of the fictional detective Father Brown, described the Catholic Herald as the only newspaper he trusted.
-(We were a newspaper for the first 126 years of our existence, before becoming a magazine in 2014.)

 We have been the gold standard of Catholic news, analysis, and culture writing since the 19th century.
 Today, we publish some of the best writers in the business.
 As a regular columnist, we have Sohrab Ahmari, now op-ed editor of the New York Post.
 We also have rising star Matthew Schmitz, literary editor of First Things, and the legendary Fr.
 George Rutler, pastor of St. Michael the Archangel in New York City.
 (Fr.
 Rutler is the Herald’s “agony priest,” answering questions from the faithful in his inimitable waspish style.)